-3.58 The European Union Energy Performance of Buildings Directive (EPBD) was introduced in the UK from January 2006.
+3.57 The European Union Energy Performance of Buildings Directive (EPBD) was introduced in the UK from January 2006.
 Its objective is to improve energy efficiency and reduce carbon emissions as part of the government's strategy to achieve a sustainable environment and meet climate change targets under the Kyoto Protocol.

-3.59 The Council's Corporate Plan recognises that we all have a role to play in combating climate change.
+3.58 The Council's Corporate Plan recognises that we all have a role to play in combating climate change.
 In addition, as property owner, the Council has responsibilities for complying with new legislation and minimising cost.

-3.60 Energy performance continues to be surveyed in accordance with legislation, and initiatives have been undertaken at the Civic Offices, Depot and Greenbank Leisure Centre.
+3.59 Energy performance continues to be surveyed in accordance with legislation, and initiatives have been undertaken at the Civic Offices, Depot and Greenbank Leisure Centre.
 These works include new boilers, pipework insulation, movement sensors, voltage optimumisation technology and evening inspections to ensure equipment is switched off at the Civic Offices, boiler controls at the Depot and power perfectors, boiler controls, voltage optimumisation and efficient lighting at Greenbank Leisure Centre.

-3.61 These works are viable despite the potentially short future lifespan of the Depot and Civic Offices as the equipment can be relocated.
-The benefit of these initiatives will become increasingly apparent in future years when the initiatives are reflected in a full year's consumption.
+3.60 These works are viable despite the potentially short future lifespan of the Depot and Civic Offices as the equipment can be relocated.
 Consideration will need to be given to any further works to improve performance elsewhere and we are, for instance, investigating the installation of solar technology on corporate buildings.

-3.62 We are also obliged to annually procure Display Energy Certificates (DECs) for our public buildings over 1,000 sq m.
+3.61 We are also obliged to annually procure Display Energy Certificates (DECs) for our public buildings over 1,000 sq m.
 Each building is given an operational rating which assesses how well it has operated based on actual energy consumption information and an analysis of the ratings and performance is shown in the following tables:

-Property Energy 2009/10 Energy 2010/11
+Property Energy 2010/11 Energy 2009/10

-Civic Offices D С
+Civic Offices С D

-Darklands Depot F В
+Darklands Depot D F

-Green Bank LS E D
+Green Bank LS D E

-Melbourne LS G D

-• Ratings from A - G, with A being the most efficient

-- Energy Performance
+- Ratings from A G, with A being the most efficient - Energy Performance